-The body of the pumpkinseed Sunfish is laterally compressed with olive-brown grading to an orange-red belly.
+The body of the Pumpkinseed is laterally compressed with olive-brown grading to an orange-red belly.
 Their sides are covered with gold colored spots and vertical bars and their cheeks have wavy blue-green stripes.
 The mouth is small and the ear flap is flexible with a red spot.
 The pectoral fins are long and pointed while the dorsal fin is heavily spotted and soft.